 WASSOOKEAG RETRIEVERS is located in Penobscot County, Maine.
 After more than 20 years of full-time training year round and developing our successful, positive, motivational training methods, we are scaling back to make more time for training and working our own retrievers.

-While we will no longer be offering our boarding and training programs, we will continue to offer professional training consultations and private lessons on a limited basis.
+We sold our property in Dixmont and while we will no longer be offering our boarding and training programs, we will continue to offer professional training consultations and private lessons on a limited basis.

 Below is general information of the training programs that we have offered since 1997.